balibuild/bali/README.md

   -T, --target="windows"      Target OS for which the code is compiled -A, --arch="amd64"          Target architecture for which the code is compiled
-      --release=STRING        Specifies the rpm package tag version --pack=STRING           Pack in the specified format after the build is complete
+      --release=STRING        Specifies the rpm package tag version --pack=PACK,...
+Pack in the specified format after the build is complete
   -D, --destination="dest"    Specify the package save destination
       --compression=STRING    Specifies the compression method